The Directors present the 61st Annual Report Audited Accounts and Auditors Report forthe Financial Year ended on the 31st of March 2019.

 The Audited Standalone and Consolidated Financial Statements of the Company which formspart of this Annual Report has been prepared pursuant to Regulation 33 of the Securitiesand Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 in accordance with the provisions of the Companies Act 2013 and Companies (IndianAccounting Standards) Rules 2015 on Consolidated Financial Statements.

-The Consolidated Net Profits of the Company amounted to Rs.
-624.63 million for theFinancial year ended 31st of March 2018.
+The Consolidated Net Loss of the Company amounted to द 49.21 million for theFinancial year ended 31st of March 2019.

 SUBSIDIARY AND ASSOCIATE COMPANIES

 Agrima Consultants International Limited continues to remain a subsidiary of yourCompany.
 Section 136 of the Companies Act 2013 has exempted the listed companies fromattaching the financial statements of the Subsidiary companies to the Annual Report of theCompany.

-In accordance with Section 129(3) of the Companies Act 2013 read with the rules madethere under; the statement containing the salient features of the Financial Statements ofthe Company's Subsidiaries are disclosed separately in this Annual Report under Form AOC1.
+In accordance with Section 129(3) of the Companies Act 2013 read with the rules madethere under; statements containing the salient features of the Financial Statements of theSubsidiary Company is disclosed separately in this Annual Report under Form AOC 1.

-To the best of their knowledge and belief and according to the information andexplanation obtained by them your Directors make the following statements in terms ofSection 134 (3) (c) of the Companies Act 2013.
+To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134 (3) (c) of the Companies Act 2013.

-(a) that in the preparation of the annual financial statements for the year ended 31stMarch 2018 the applicable accounting standards have been followed along with properexplanation relating to material departures; if any;
+(a) that in the preparation of the annual financial statements for the year ended 31stMarch 2019 the applicable accounting standards have been followed along with properexplanation relating to material departures; if any;

 (c) that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;